TAPAKAHOKOT/TAPAKAHOKOT/README.md

 ### Hi there 👋

-I'm Ivan, a junior Java developer, I love to create and develop my personal projects, I can spend dozens of hours on it
+I'm Ivan, a junior Java developer, I love to create and develop my personal projects, I spend all my free time on them

 Want to know more about me?
 [Check out my portfolio](https://tapakahokot.ru/).